unman/notes/debian-minimal.md

 - `qubes-core-agent-network-manager`: Integration for NetworkManager.
 Useful if the template is to be used for a `sys-net` VM.
 - `network-manager-applet`: Useful (together with `dejavu-sans-fonts` and `notification-daemon`) to have a system tray icon if the template is to be used for a `sys-net` VM.
 - `qubes-core-agent-dom0-updates`: Script required to handle `dom0` updates.
 Any template which the VM responsible for 'dom0' updates (e.g. `sys-firewall`) is based on must contain this package.
-- `qubes-usb-proxy`: Required if the template is to be used as basis for a USB qube (`sys-usb`) or for any destination qube to which USB devices are to be attached (e.g `sys-net` if using USB network adapter).
-- `qubes-input-proxy-sender`: Required if the template is to be used as basis for a USB qube (`sys-usb`) to which mouse of keyboard will be attached.
-- `pulseaudio-qubes`: Needed to have audio on the template VM.
 - `qubes-menus`: Defines menu layout.
 - `qubes-desktop-linux-common`: Contains icons and scripts to improve desktop experience.
 - `qubes-desktop-linux-common`: Contains icons and scripts to improve desktop experience.